-A weekly grants and projects report or memorandum is one way to keep both the Member and other staff fully informed of significant developments.
+A weekly grants and projects report or letter is one way to keep both the Member and other staff fully informed of significant developments.
 This is particularly important for offices organized by functional responsibility.

 - The report prepares the Member for the types of questions that may be asked during visits to the state or district and provides topics to be addressed in speeches. - The legislative staff will benefit from knowing about pending state or local government actions that would have an impact on grants and projects.
 Conversely, grants and projects staff should also be able to rely on the legislative staff for information about pending bills that would alter or create federal programs or change relevant funding levels.
 Sometimes, comments from constituents can supply data on whether programs are carrying out legislative intent and whether changes in agency regulations or legislation are needed.
-Such recommendations might then be the subject of congressional oversight hearings or might result in recommending changes in legislation.

-- The press secretary should also be kept up to date on programs of interest in the district, so that current information can be presented in newsletters and press releases. - The staff may want to maintain a listing of federal grant recipients and the amount of federal dollars received each year for their state or district.
-Figures can be found in the Consolidated Federal Funds Report, published annually by the Bureau of the Census for the Office of Management and Budget; or on a quarterly basis by searching the House Information Resources database Post Awards (POST).
+Such recommendations might then be the subject of congressional oversight hearings or might result in recommending changes in legislation. - The press secretary should also be kept up to date on programs of interest in the district, so that current information can be presented in newsletters and press releases. - The staff may want to maintain a listing of federal grant recipients and the amount of federal dollars received each year for their state or district.
+Figures by state and counties can be found in the Bureau of the Census annual publications Consolidated Federal Funds Report, available on the Internet at